-The mission of the School of Landscape Architecture is to provide first professional degrees founded on excellence in design education through an interdisciplinary, academic and practice based model of design thinking and learning, and open to students and faculty of all cultures who wish to explore new urban landscapes and sustainable design principles influencing the advancement of the landscape architecture profession and the diverse and global communities it seeks to serve.
+The mission of the School of Landscape Architecture is to provide first professional degrees founded on the excellence of design education through an interdisciplinary, academic and practice-based model of design.
+Open to students and faculty of all cultures wishing to explore new urban landscapes and sustainable design principles, the mission seeks to advance the landscape architecture profession and support the advancement of the diverse and global communities it seeks to serve.
 Adopted: 2012